 - Initiatives that focus on developing an external communication strategy

 Read this list?
-Have you spotted the most obvious disadvantage for this grant?
+Have you spotted the most obvious disadvantage of this grant?

 This is not a grant that is suited for budding or small-term nonprofits.